WUR Library

 Copyright in teaching materials

-This page explains how teachers can use copyrighted materials in a MOOC, in a Brightspace course or in a reader.
+This page explains how teachers can use copyrighted materials in a Brightspace course, in a reader or MOOC.

-The page Ownership & Licences explains who owns the copyright on educational materials, MOOCs, video recordings of lectures, presentations, ceremonies, or BSc and MSc theses.
+For more information about who owns the copyright on educational materials, MOOCs, video recordings of lectures, presentations, ceremonies, or BSc and MSc theses, see the page Ownership & Licenses.

-WUR teachers develop teaching materials for WUR students and for non-WUR students (e.g. in MOOCs).
-When teachers publish educational resources on a Learning Environment like Brightspace or in a reader for WUR students, they must follow Dutch copyright law and take into account Copyright agreements with publishers.
-The most important agreement is the Easy Access agreement (see question: What is the Easy Access agreement?).
-The Easy Access agreement does not apply to MOOCs (see question: How to use copyrighted material in a MOOC?).
+WUR teachers develop teaching materials for both WUR and non-WUR students (e.g. in MOOCs).
+When teachers publish educational resources on a Learning Environment like Brightspace or in a reader for WUR students, they must follow Dutch copyright law and Copyright agreements with publishers.
+The most important agreement is the Easy Access agreement.
+The Easy Access agreement does not apply to MOOCs.
 Teachers may not use copyrighted materials in a MOOC, unless the materials’ copyright owner has granted written permission.

 Back to top